-Laboratory Rules & Precautions Experiences gained Staphylococcus aureus is a normal inhabitant of skin and mucous membranes in 10 to 30 % of healthy people.
-It has, though, a pathogenic potential and can produce toxins and virulence factors.
-You have to wear a lab coat.
-No eating or drinking in the lab.
-Care must be taken not to contaminate the environment.
-Aerosol formation has to be prevented.
-All waste must be sterilized before disposal.
-Hands must be washed and disinfected and surfaces wiped with 70 % ethanol after completion of the experiments. • To learn different methods of antibiotic resistance determination. • To see the difference between induced and uninduced cultures.
-Timing 1 st day 1.5 h, 2 nd day 1 h Reporting Report: Inhibition zones of the different antibiotics: interpret if the strains are resistant or susceptible Oxacillin MICs by Etest: do you see single colonies in the inhibition zone?
-Oxacillin MIC by microbroth dilution Agglutination results with the two clinical isolates Interpret and explain the results.
-Questions to be answered How can methicillin resistant bacteria become constitutive producers of PBP2a?
+Experiences gained To learn different methods of antibiotic resistance determination.
+To see the difference between induced and uninduced cultures.
+Timing 1 st day 1.5 h, 2 nd day 1.5 h Reporting Report: - Inhibition zones of the different antibiotics: interpret if the strains are resistant or susceptible - Oxacillin MICs by Etest: do you see single colonies in the inhibition zone? - Oxacillin MIC by microbroth dilution - Agglutination results with the two clinical isolates - Interpret and explain the results.
+Questions to be answered How does penicillin kill a cell?
 Does penicillin act on resting cells?
-Compare the advantages and disadvantages of genetic versus phenotypic determination of the resistance.
+What resistance mechanisms against penicillin do exist in staphylococci ( we have seen them all in these experiments!)?
+How can methicillin resistant bacteria become constitutive producers of PBP2a?
+What are the advantages and disadvantages of genetic versus phenotypic determination of antibiotic resistance.